Ashok Nete: Political career

-He contested 2009 Lok Sabha elections but lost to Marotrao Kowase of Indian National Congress who got 38.43% votes while Nete secured 35.025% votes.
-He also contested the 2014 LS elections from Gadchiroli-Chimur constituency as BJP/NDA candidate.
+He contested 2009 Lok Sabha elections from Gadchiroli-Chimur constituency but lost to Marotrao Kowase of Indian National Congress who got 38.43% votes while Nete secured 35.025% votes.
+Subsequently he won from this constituency in 2014 and 2019 Lok Sabha election as BJP/NDA candidate.

 Personal life

 Ashok Nete married Archana Warthe in 1998.
 They have two daughters Akshata and Ashita and a son Arnav.